 Browse through the most-pinned bedroom photos on Pinterest, and you’ll notice they share something in common; they all look finished and pulled-together.
 It’s a look that says, “This room belongs to someone who cares.”
-And the really wonderful thing about it is that creating a bedroom that looks Pinterest-ready doesn’t require a professional decorator, nor does it require a lot of time or a stack of money.
-In fact, with a few simple tricks, anyone can transform a ho-hum or unappealing space into a room that wows.
-It’s all in knowing how to pull all the elements of the space together into a harmonious whole.
-And that involves two basic steps: 1. look at the big picture, and then 2. focus on the details.
-The end result?
-A bedroom that not only looks great, it makes you feel great.
+The wonderful thing about it is that creating a bedroom that looks Pinterest-ready doesn’t require a professional decorator, nor does it require a lot of time or a stack of money.
+With a few simple tricks, anyone can transform a ho-hum or unappealing space into a room that wows.

 Some people have a knack for knowing just how they want to decorate their rooms, but others struggle to crystalize their vision.
 If you belong to the second group, it helps to spend a bit of time looking for your inspiration before heading to the home décor store.
 Use Pinterest or a folder on your computer to gather photos of rooms you love.
 Tear pictures out of magazines or catalogs.
 Look to your wardrobe; is there a certain color you tend to choose over and over?
 How about a piece of artwork you love, whether it’s a painting, a photograph, or even a tapestry?
 Add all of these images and ideas to your inspiration gallery.

-Now, look for common elements.
-It might be a style of furniture, a color scheme, a decorating theme or a certain pattern: but most likely, you’ll find some commonality (it might be more than one) running through the various elements in your inspiration gallery.
+Look for common elements.
+It might be a style of furniture, a color scheme, a decorating theme or a certain pattern: but most likely, you’ll find some commonality running through the various elements in your inspiration gallery.
 This is the basis for a bedroom that you’ll love.

 Once you have an overall concept for your room, it’s time to take care of the details.
 Obviously, you need the basics – furniture, bed, accessories – but here are a few other items that are often overlooked, yet are crucial to creating a pulled-together room.

-Judicious use of color, pattern, and texture lift a ho-hum room out of the doldrums and turn it into something special.
-The more you add, the more dramatic the room becomes, however; so if you want a soothing vibe in your room, stick with a limited palette.
-The same rule works for pattern; keep things under control by scattering just one or two patterns throughout the space, or get wild with lots of different patterns (just make sure they relate to each other in some way, such as a common color).
+The same rule works for pattern; keep things under control by scattering just one or two patterns throughout the space, or get wild with lots of different patterns.
 Texture is easy to work into a bedroom’s décor: throw pillows and blankets, area rugs, distressed or rustic finishes on furniture or accessories, lampshades and bedding all add to the interest of the space.

 It goes without saying: a cluttered, disorganized room is never going to look pulled together.
 Take an afternoon (or a weekend if necessary) and get your room in order.
 Immediately, and without spending a dime, your space looks more polished and inviting.